 Submit your aging-in-place remodeling projects in the following categories: Exterior, Kitchen, Bath, Single Space (non-kitchen/non-bath), Whole House/Multi-Room, Two Story, Multi-Generational.
 The Homes for Life awards are open to non-CAPS designees.
 CAPS designees will be automatically considered for the Best Overall CAPS Design Project category.

-Iris’s client had broken her hip in the spring of 2017.
-Her physical therapist suggested she contact a Certified Aging-in-Place Specialist (CAPS) designee to create a bathroom since her master bathroom would be too expensive to adjust.
+Iris’ client had broken her hip in the Spring 2017.
+Her physical therapist suggested she contact a Certified Aging-in-Place Specialist (CAPS) designee to create a bathroom because her master bathroom would be too expensive to adjust.

-The client wanted a contemporary and "Zen-like" bathroom that would accommodate any and all current and future disabilities the client may have as she aged.
+The client wanted a contemporary “zen-like” bathroom that would accommodate any and all current and future disabilities the client may have as she aged.